PLMUN-CITCS/2025-ADVDBMS-LAB006/README.md

 ### **Step 3: Complete the Assignment**

-**Exercise # 03 - Guided Coding Exercise: Inserting, Updating, and Deleting Records**
+**Exercise # 04 - Guided Coding Exercise: Creating Tables with Primary and Foreign Keys**

    **Objective:**
    Learn how to create tables with primary and foreign key relationships in SQL.
 This exercise demonstrates how to link two tables together, ensuring referential integrity.